uplink-systems/Terraform-Modules/modules/azuredevops/project/README.md

 ### Description

-The module <i>project</i> manages Azure DevOps projects.
+The module **project** manages Azure DevOps projects.
 This includes the project itself as well as some dependant project resources.

 > [!NOTE]
 > A default repository and a default team are automatically generated when the project itself is created.
 The module contains two data sources to output the team- and repository-attributes from the module as well as two formatted outputs to use as import Ids.
 Furthermore, the module manages the administrators of the default team.
-If no administrator config is passed to the module, a default configuration applies adding the "Contributors" group as administrators.
+If no administrator config is passed to the module, a default configuration applies adding the "Project Administrators" group as administrators.
 > For further info and why/how to make use of the output or not: see "Known Issues".

 ### Requirements